 My Carrot Cake Cupcakes Video Tutorial

-Watch my YouTube video recipe for step-by-step instructions and see how I put together these cupcakes!
+Watch my YouTube video recipe for step-by-step instructions and see how I put together these carrot cake cupcakes with cream cheese frosting!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Using Maple Syrup for Baking

 If you’ve been following my work for a bit, you’ll notice I have a few dessert and cakes recipes using pure maple syrup in place of regular sugar.
 I absolutely love the flavor of this natural sweetener!
 It adds the perfect amount of sweetness and light hint of maple flavor to these carrot cake cupcakes!
 Because of the extra liquid that the maple syrup adds to the recipe, I’ve increased the amount of flour in this recipe, compared to my original recipe.
 I recommend using pure maple syrup, not artificial syrup!
 Artificial syrups are made with corn syrup and artificial flavors and will typically be a lot sweeter than natural syrup.

 - Looking to make these carrot cake cupcakes with regular sugar instead of maple syrup?
 Not a problem!
 Maple syrup can be a bit pricy so I’m also including instructions for making these with white sugar.
 You’ll need 1 cup (200 g) of white granulated sugar and you’ll need to reduce the amount of flour from 2 ½ cups down to 2 cups (250 g) of all-purpose flour.
 That’s it!
 Keep the rest of the recipe the same and enjoy!

 Making these delicious cupcakes is a breeze!
 Here’s how to make these:

 - First, I get my oven preheating to 350F and line 24 cupcake tins with paper.